 When I was a girl, nuts were almost always served at parties.
 Overflowing little dishes just awaiting someone to nab a handful.
 Sometimes, they were the mixed variety you got in tin cans, but usually my mom would enjoy making her own roasted cashews and finish them in a cast iron skillet.

 I remember eating roasted nuts when Dad and Mom had friends over to play cards or our family would sit around the fireplace.
-A television in every home was relatively new in the early 50s, and Sunday evenings was the only time we would watch.
+A television in every home was relatively new and not the norm in the early 50s.
+Sunday evenings was the only time we would watch.
 Well… maybe Lawrence Welk on a Saturday night.
 Our family’s choices were Candid Camera, Lassie, the Wonderful World of Disney, and as we got older, Bonanza, until bedtime.

 So easy to make, I think you will like them very much.
 Perfect as a little gift, to put out at a party, or during a game.